What Happens If a Politician Breaks the STOCK Act? (Penalties Explained)

 What actually happens when a member of Congress misses the STOCK Act's 45-day disclosure deadline - the real penalty, and why enforcement is weaker than most assume.

-Direct answerMissing the STOCK Act's 45-day filing deadline carries a flat fine — commonly reported as low as $200 for a first late filing — which is why late and non-disclosures are common despite the law.
+Direct answerMissing the STOCK Act's 45-day filing deadline carries a flat fine, commonly reported as low as $200 for a first late filing, which is why late and non-disclosures are common despite the law.

-- Fines are typically self-reported and paid quietly; there's no equivalent of an SEC investigation for a routine late PTR.
+- Fines are typically self-reported and paid quietly.
+There's no equivalent of an SEC investigation for a routine late PTR.
 Repeated, willful violations are rarer and can draw more scrutiny, but isolated late filings mostly don't.

 The Penalty Is Smaller Than People Expect